redis-developer/gcp-redis-llm-stack/examples/README.md

 # Examples

-This directory contains an *evolving* list of example applications built on GCP with Redis Enterprise.
+This directory contains an *evolving* list of example Gen AI applications built on GCP with Redis Enterprise.

 | Name | Description |
 | ------- | ------- |